**Global foods market

 2 cups cold milk

 2 pkg.
-(4-serving size each) Jell-O Chocolate Flavor Instant Pudding & Pie Filling
+(4-serving size each) Jell-O Chocolate Flavor Instant Pudding

 1 tub (8 oz.)
 COOL WHIP Whipped Topping, thawed, divided